smartaec/Design-Change-BIM-Models/README.md

 This repo contains testing BIM models for the paper entitled "Classification and Exemplary BIM Models Development of Design Changes".

 Use the following data to reference this repo or the paper:
-Lin, J., Zhou, Y., Zhang, J. and Hu, Z., Classification and Exemplary BIM Models Development of Design Changes.
+Lin, J.-R., Zhou, Y.-C., Zhang, J.-P., and Hu, Z.-Z, Classification and Exemplary BIM Models Development of Design Changes.
 International Symposium on Automation and Robotics in Construction, 2019. (submitted)

 # Background and Objectives